Emanuel Gularte

-Emanuel Gularte Méndez (born 30 September 1997) is a Uruguayan professional footballer who plays as a defender for Liga MX club Puebla.
+Emanuel Gularte Méndez (born 30 September 1997) is a Uruguayan professional footballer who plays as a defender for club Sporting Gijón, on loan from Liga MX club Puebla.

 Club career

-In June 2023, Gularte joined Querétaro after four years with Puebla.
+In June 2023, Gularte joined Querétaro on loan from Puebla.
+On 7 July 2026, after a one-year loan at Peñarol, he moved to Spain with Segunda División side Sporting Gijón, also in a temporary deal.

 International career

 As a youth international, Gularte has represented Uruguay at the 2017 South American U-20 Championship, 2017 FIFA U-20 World Cup and the 2019 Pan American Games.